POLL OF THE DAY: Is free speech under threat in Britain? YOUR VERDICT

 However, Pearson complained about police prioritising social media post over other offences, including theft.

 Is free speech under threat in Britain?
-Vote now and have your say in the comments section below
+Have your say in the comments section below

 You may like